Justin Palardy: Hamilton Tiger-Cats

-2010 season

-Palardy’s first season in the CFL came with its highs and lows beginning with being drafted by the Hamilton Tiger-Cats in the fifth round (36th overall) of the 2010 CFL Draft.
-He began the year as the TiCats punter and played in five games for Hamilton, punting the ball 27 times for an average of 42.1 yards before being released in August.
+Palardy’s was drafted by the Hamilton Tiger-Cats in the fifth round (36th overall) of the 2010 CFL Draft.
+He began the year as the Tiger-Cats punter and played in five games for Hamilton, punting the ball 27 times for an average of 42.1 yards before being released in August.

 Winnipeg Blue Bombers

 2010 season

 He signed with Winnipeg in August 2010 and became their field-goal kicker after Louie Sakoda injured his calf muscle in a pregame warmup.
 Palardy connected on 26 of 30 field goals for a Blue Bomber single-season record of 86.7%.

 2011 season

 In his first full season with the Blue Bombers, Palardy played in all 18 games and connected on 40 of 52 field goals for a 76.9% accuracy rating.
 On four separate occasions, he kicked at least four field goals in one game and hit on all five of his attempts on Oct 28/11 against the Toronto Argonauts.
 Palardy also averaged 57.1 yards on 70 kickoffs.
 Palardy also kicked 100% in the playoffs making two field goals in the East Final and three field goals in the 99th Grey Cup.